Vanv/Simple-Ajax-Request/README.md

-# Basic-ajax-request
+# Simpe Ajax Request

-**This** demonstrates a basic AJAX request.
-It loops through the data and renders into a dropdown.
+**This** example is a simpe ajax request, which loops through the json file and displays the categories.

 ### To run on local server

-	$ python -m SimpleHTTPServer 8000
+	$ python -m SimpleHTTPServer 3000